 The COVID 19 Pandemic brought about huge changes during 2020.
 For the entire year, no meetings could be held.
 However a successful Christmas luncheon was held at the RSL Club.
 The Moss Vale Probus Club has had 37 Presidents who have been ably supported by hard working Committees.
 As the 37th President during 2020 was prevented from presiding over a meeting until January 2021, a special resolution was passed that his term be extended for a further year.
 So for the first time in the Club’s 38 years, Malcolm Stephens was inducted as President for a second term.

 During the Pandemic, the Newsletter proved to be the lifeline of the Club.
 Members responded to the Editor’s appeal for stories, poems, photographs, articles of interest, as well as the opportunity to listen to past radio interviews of interesting people from the local district.
 These contributions helped to keep Club fellowship alive during difficult times.
 During this period, the Committee, which normally met monthly at the Bradman Museum Café, had to resort to conference calls.
 The Committee now meets at the Bowral Golf Club

 Whilst the average age of the Moss Vale Probus Club membership tends to creep inexorably upwards, the Club remains a vibrant group of about 100 men from many and varied backgrounds who continue to enjoy fun, friendship and fellowship.

-Set up your own site - Check it
+Create your own website - See it